ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 3. In the search box, type "cloudant".
 A dropdown should show appear and show services.
 Click the "Cloudant" service as seen in the image below.
 ![Catalog search Cloudant](images/catalog-search-cloudant.png)

 4. You'll create an instance on the Lite plan, which is free.
 Scroll down to **Authentication method** and change it to **IAM and legacy credentials**.
+If you do not change the **Authentication Method** to **IAM and legacy credentials**, the lab will not work as expected.
 Take note of the resource group, as you'll need this later.
 It may be something like "Default".

-> If you do not change the **Authentication Method** to `IAM and legacy credentials` the lab will not work as expected

 5. Leave all the other default options and click **Create**.
 This will take you to the IBM Cloud resource list page.